 Some of the following effects may be experienced after treatment: increased functioning of all the body systems, increased elimination of toxins and waste, better circulation, improved complexion, skin irritations, increased mucous production, disturbed sleep, fatigue, anxiety, mood swings, nausea, dizziness, feverishness, aches and soreness, congestion and low blood pressure.

-There are some conditions that should be treated with caution, or not be treated with reflexology at all.
-Reflexology can be dangerous for patients suffering from deep vein thrombosis and internal bleeding.
-Special care must be taken with those who have diabetes, phlebitis, lymphatic cancer, leukaemia, osteoporosis and epilepsy.
-Caution must also be observed with woman who are in their first trimester of pregnancy.
+There are some conditions that should be treated with caution — or not treated with reflexology at all.
+Reflexology can be dangerous for individuals suffering from deep vein thrombosis or internal bleeding.
+Special care should be taken with those who have diabetes, phlebitis, lymphatic cancer, leukaemia, osteoporosis, or epilepsy.
+Caution should also be observed with women in their first trimester of pregnancy.

-Treatments have a minimum duration of 1 hour, with a cost of R350.
+Treatments have a minimum duration of 1 hour, with a cost of R300.